hhtjohnson01/Google-Scripts-Code/README.md

   Authority checker for more expensive meals using dialogue pop-up compared with column B.

-NOTE: Because you cannot directly download from Google Scripts, I saved these as .rtfs.
+NOTE: Because you cannot directly download from Google Scripts, I saved these as .rtfs/.docxs.
 Please take from them and copy and paste into Google Scripts.